GageBergmann/spring-2021-assignment-1/README.md

 #### JSON format

 The JSON file contains coordinates, indices, and colors for 4 layers (buildings, water, parks, surface).
 The building layer also contains normals for each vertex.
-You can download a sample json file <a href="https://fmiranda.me/courses/cs425-spring-2021/city.json" download>here</a>.
+You can download a zip file with a sample json [here](https://fmiranda.me/courses/cs425-spring-2021/city.json.zip).

 ```javascript
 {